Demak/Rimworld-sell-or-smelt/README.md

 ## Working offline

-Whole page is organized into a single .html file, making it easy to save it offline.
+Whole page is organized into a single .html file, making it easy to use it offline.
 The only dependency is a Vue.js library, which is used to provide dynamic updates, also included into the .html file and thus calculator can be used without internet connection.
-Download or save raw copy of index.html file from Github to save it offline.
+Download or save raw copy of index.html file from Github to use it offline.

 Unfortunately saving a page through Ctrl+S, when viewing a page on Github pages, is not saving all attributes properly and breaks dynamic updates, you have to download it from github.